Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a polyline coverage representing geologic faults of the conterminous United States.
-It is a digital version of the fault features of H.M.
-Beikman and P.B.
-King's Geologic Map of the United States, originally published at a scale of 1:2,500,000 (1974).
+Summary: This datalayer is a polyline coverage with associated attributes representing geologic faults of Alaska.
+It is a digital version of the fault features of the 1980 Geologic Map of Alaska compiled by H.M.
+Beikman and published by the US Geological Survey.
 This version of the datalayer was published as part of the USGS Global GIS : global coverage database (2003).
 The USGS Global GIS database contains a wealth of USGS and other public domain data, including global coverages of elevation, landcover, seismicity, and resources of minerals and energy at a nominal scale of 1:1 million.
 The U.S. Geological Survey (USGS) and The American Geological Institute (AGI) announced a cooperative agreement that will focus on making the USGS Global Geographic Information System (GIS) database readily available to educators and the general public in the form of a DVD based world atlas.

 Contributors:

-Summary: This datalayer is a polygon coverage showing U.S. Geological Survey defined geologic provinces of the World, excluding the United States.
-It was published as part of the USGS Global GIS : global coverage database (2003).
-The World Energy Assessment created geologic maps of 7 regions.
-These regions were joined with minimum edge matching or checking for feature description by the Global GIS team.
-The user is warned there will be discrepancies on bordering features.
-The regions are described in the Geologic Provinces of the World full metadata files.
-Canada, Mexico and Central America, and the Europe tiles were screen digitized by the Global GIS team.
-These were approximately located and should be used as a geologic guide.
-The US and Alaskan Geologic Maps were kept as separate layers to allow the use the apply their original legends.
+Summary: This datalayer is a polygon coverage representing the Transboundary Freshwater Dispute Database dataset: international river basins of the world.
+This version of the datalayer was published as part of the USGS Global GIS : global coverage database (2003).
+Does not cover Antarctica.
 The USGS Global GIS database contains a wealth of USGS and other public domain data, including global coverages of elevation, landcover, seismicity, and resources of minerals and energy at a nominal scale of 1:1 million.
 The U.S. Geological Survey (USGS) and The American Geological Institute (AGI) announced a cooperative agreement that will focus on making the USGS Global Geographic Information System (GIS) database readily available to educators and the general public in the form of a DVD based world atlas.

 Contributors:

-Summary: This datalayer is a polygon coverage with associated attributes representing geologic regions of Alaska.
-It is a digital version of the geology features of the 1980 Geologic Map of Alaska compiled by Helen M. Beikman, and prepared in cooperation with State of Alaska, Department of Natural Resources, Division of Geological and Geophysical Surveys.
-It was published by the U.S. Geological Survey.
-This version of the datalayer was published as part of the USGS Global GIS : global coverage database (2003).
-The map is a regional summary of geologic formations and units that can be shown cartographically at 1:2,500,000.
-This digital dataset includes all (184) map units from the original map.
-182 are geologic units; the others are polygons for large glaciers and lakes.
-This coverage is not intended to be a complete representation of the printed geologic map.
-It does NOT include the following features: faults, locations of volcanoes or volcanic vents, the map explanation, correlation charts or description of map units.
+Summary: This dataset is a polyline coverage representing a 5-degree by 5-degree global latitude and longitude grid, including geographically significant lines such as the Equator, the Tropic of Cancer, Tropic of Capricorn, the Arctic and Antarctic circles, and the International Date Line.
+Each polyline has an associated latitude or longitude attribute value so that grid lines can be selected to display at any 5-degree value.
+An earlier version of this dataset appears in ESRI's ArcWorld Supplement (1996).
+This version of the dataset was published as part of the USGS Global GIS : global coverage database (2003).
 The USGS Global GIS database contains a wealth of USGS and other public domain data, including global coverages of elevation, landcover, seismicity, and resources of minerals and energy at a nominal scale of 1:1 million.
 The U.S. Geological Survey (USGS) and The American Geological Institute (AGI) announced a cooperative agreement that will focus on making the USGS Global Geographic Information System (GIS) database readily available to educators and the general public in the form of a DVD based world atlas.

 Contributors: